vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 > - Getting 500 server error when trying to send confirmation emails.
 Fixed the bug by resetting App profile on Gmail.com.
 > - Wish list icon on products page not adding products to the wish list/triggering login required modal.
 Changed the ID and the action button to fix the issue.
 > - In "product.detail.html", "Add to bag" button triggering "Membership already exists" modal even though object wasn't there.
 Changed the if statement to "user.membership.exists" to circumvent the issue.
+> - "Forgot Password" throwing Server error (500) in production - in development, allauth was unable to render materializecss filter for form as it wasn't loaded in the template.
 ---

 ### Code validity